 VERSION will return the value of the variable \$VERSION in the package the object is blessed into.
-If REQUIRE is given then it will do a comparison and die if the package version is not greater than or equal to REQUIRE.
-Both \$VERSION or REQUIRE must be "lax" version numbers (as defined by the version module) or VERSION will die with an error.
+If REQUIRE is given then it will do a comparison and die if the package version is not greater than or equal to REQUIRE, or if either \$VERSION or REQUIRE is not a "lax" version number (as defined by the version module).